 Andy describes himself as easy-going, friendly, open, reflective, someone who enjoys meeting people and always ready for a laugh.
 He loves the "great outdoors" including walking, photography and bird-watching.
 He loves watching sport when possible, especially rugby union and cricket.
 He is also a follower of Man U.

 Andy is concentrating his efforts on outreach in the community.
-Initially this was in the Chalvey and Manor Park areas of Slough, but has now been extended to include other parts of the circuit — in particular Woodlands Park, where he is working alongside Gary.
+Initially this was in the Chalvey and Manor Park areas of Slough, but has now been extended to include other parts of the circuit — in particular Woodlands Park, where he is working alongside Sonia.